martin-0x029A/matrix-rainstorm/README.md

 ## ✨ Features

-- Written in C for optimal performance
+- **Optimal Performance**: Written in C and compiled to WebAssembly for an optimal and responsive experience.
-- Compiled to WebAssembly for web compatibility
-- Customizable characters using CJK fonts
-- Smooth animation with SDL2
-- Lightweight and easy to integrate
+- **Dynamic Rain Physics**: Realistic falling columns influenced by gravity, terminal velocity, and adaptive wind effects.
+- **Fractal Lightning Effects**: Enjoy stunning fractal lightning bolts that dynamically illuminate the rain with glowing, thick lines and realistic branching.
+- **Smooth Trail Effects**: Uses an offscreen render target with translucent fading to create an immersive trail effect.
+- **Diverse Unicode Character Set**: Features a wide range of characters including Japanese (Hiragana, Katakana), Latin, Cyrillic, Greek, mathematical symbols, and more.
+Easily customizable to fit your design.
+- **WebGL2 Support**: Compiled with WebGL2 enabled for enhanced rendering capabilities on modern browsers.

 ## 🚀 Getting Started

 ### Prerequisites

-- Python (for local development server)
+- Python (for running a local development server)
-- Emscripten compiler (for modifications)
+- Emscripten compiler (for modifications and building)
+- SDL2 and SDL2_ttf libraries (managed via Emscripten options)

 ### Running the Project